Top Visitor Questions

 A: Visit the Current Conditions page to learn which buildings and restroom facilities are open.
 This information is regularly updated.

 Q: What are the daily operating hours?
-What is available to see and do in the park?

 Q: Is the Visitor Center open?

 A: No, The Visitor Center is currently closed.
 However, there is an outdoor Visitor Information Station accessible from the main Visitor Center Parking Lot, which is staffed by park employees Thursday through Monday, 10 AM to 4 PM.

 Q: Where can I find a park brochure?

 A: You can view or download park brochure maps and trail maps on the maps page, or pick up a hard copy of the park brochure at an information kiosk located at every stop location along the Encampment Tour route.